pmorie/kubernetes/docs/design/secrets.md

 }
 ```

+Secret volume sources are validated to ensure that the specified object reference actually points
+to an object of type `Secret`.

 ### Secret Volume Plugin

 A new Kubelet volume plugin will be added to handle volumes with a secret source.
 This plugin will